 All sidewalls need to be `designed to the maximum level achievable, but to 1 minimum.

 Carefully consider, and get rid of undercuts developed by peened parting lines or any other shut-off locations.
 Impression surfaces should obtain a superior gloss once the mold is made

-and re-polished when the require occurs.
+and re-polished when the requirement occurs.

 - Built-in Stresses

 Stresses may be built into an item via the molding equipment by too much shot volume or too rapid injection speed.
-The resins is shot and retained resistant to the restraining walls of the mold impressions.
+The resins are shot and retained resistant to the restraining walls of the mold impressions.

-Even after the component is expelled out of the mold, the cooling down procedure carries on (for about Four weeks) and the remarkably stressed resins can start to alleviate.
+Even after the component is expelled out of the mold, the cooling down procedure carries on (for about four weeks) and the remarkably stressed resins can start to alleviate.